 Populating fields happens during some trigger event.
 That event is defined in the "condition" portion of the Conditional Action.
 Any field defined in the condition, becomes a trigger field.
 When a value in that field changes, the event is triggered.
-Because of this, and similar to Hide and Disable conditional actions, events must be triggered by Check, Radio or Select field types.
-Remember, trigger events only occur in the main form and not sub forms or normalized tables.
-If you want to use Populate Value in a sub form, you must define it as manual.
+Because of this, and similar to Hide and Disable conditional actions, dynamic events must be triggered by checkbox or choice field.
+Trigger events are only supported from the main form (not sub forms or normalized tables).

 Defining a Populate Value Conditional ActionThe Populate Value conditional action is the key to automatically populating field values.
 Like all other conditional actions, you must define a Populate Value for each field that you want populated.